How To Cross Stitch Neatly (Tips That Make A Huge Difference)

 Stitch Direction

 The order in which you make each cross stitch should be the same throughout the project.
-This will result in a cleaner and more uniform look to the cross stitch piece.
+This will help the stitches to look cleaner and more uniform.

-You can work each cross stitch one at a time.
+You can work each cross stitch one at a time, but it can be easy to forget which order you make the stitches.

 Use A Laying Tool

 Try using a laying tool.
-This tool will help you control the tension of the threads and also prevents them from twisting over one another.
+This tool will help you control the tension of the threads and prevent them from twisting over one another.
 So essentially, they will lay more flat!

 Keep The Fabric Tight

-How To Keep The Back Of Your Cross Stitch Neat
+How To Keep The Back Of Cross Stitch Neat

 Don’t Skip Around

-Skipping around a pattern will cause the back and front of your work to get messy and the tension of your stitches will not be consistent.
+Skipping around a pattern will make the back and front of your work messy, and the tension of your stitches may not be consistent.

-It’s good practice to start in one area and work in that area.
+It’s good practice to stick with one area, and work outward from there.

-- Knots can also leave lumps on the back of the fabric.
-This can cause trouble especially if you decide to frame your work.
+- They may leave bulk on the back of the fabric, which can cause problems, especially if you decide to frame your work.

-- They can get in the way while you are stitching
+- They can get in the way while you stitch, causing knots and tangles.

-To end a thread neatly, simply tuck the tail underneath several stitches.
+To end a piece of thread, tuck the tail underneath several stitches.

 - Tips for working large cross stitch projects